Valparaiso Animal Hospital

 8. Is it a good idea to let my pet have at least one litter?

-The short answer her NO. There are soooo many complications that come from having a litter of puppies including (but not limited to): Pyometras (infections of the uterus), wounds from the physical act of breeding, puppies stuck in the birth canal and dying causing the mother a severe sepsis, mother trying to eat puppies, or pulling them out during birth (thus hurting and/or killing the puppies).
+The short answer is NO. There are soooo many complications that come from having a litter of puppies including (but not limited to): Pyometras (infections of the uterus), wounds from the physical act of breeding, puppies stuck in the birth canal and dying causing the mother a severe sepsis, mother trying to eat puppies, or pulling them out during birth (thus hurting and/or killing the puppies).

 However there are plenty of Advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate and testicular cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.